Welcome to the Alfreds

 At the heart of every Club are its volunteers.
 The Club’s sailing program continues to excel with the enthusiasm and commitment of our volunteers.
 The ability to continue to deliver a first-class and diverse sailing program depends very much on the assistance and support of volunteers.
 Whether it is volunteering on water or on land with a Club Committee, there is a task for you.

 Join a Club Committee

 If you have an interest in joining one of the committees or might have an interest in standing for the Board or a Rear Commodore at some time in the future, we would encourage you to participate.

-Join the Race Officials Team
+Join the on water Race Officials Team

 If spending a free afternoon or an early summer evening on Pittwater, in good company, performing a highly valued club service sounds good to you, our sailing office would love to hear from you.
 Maybe you are between boats, happy to support your partner racing, new to the sport and / or simply interested in learning how yacht racing or centreboard racing is conducted.